 Classes are generally scheduled between 8 a.m. and 10 p.m.
 Monday to Thursday and 8 a.m. to 4 p.m. on Friday.
+Classes may also be offered on Saturday, based on interest/need.
 Day classes typically meet on a flexible basis from 8 a.m. to 4 p.m.
 Evening classes are generally scheduled from 5:00 p.m. to 10 p.m.
 These classes are held from one to five hours per day.
 Each term consists of a minimum of 75 class days or the equivalent.